zakirullin/cognitive-load/README.md

 If you think we are rooting for bloated God objects with too many responsibilities, you got it wrong.

 ## Too many shallow microservices
-We can apply the aforementioned scale-agnostic principle to microservices architecture as well.
+We can apply the above scale-agnostic principle to microservices architecture as well.
 Too many shallow microservices won't do any good - the industry is heading towards somewhat "macroservices", i.e., services that aren't that shallow.
 One of the worst and hardest to fix phenomena is so-called distributed monolith, which is often the result of this overly granular shallow separation.

 I once consulted a startup where a team of three developers introduced 17(!) microservices.
 They were 10 months behind schedule and appeared nowhere close to the public release.
 Every new requirement led to changes in 4+ microservices.
 Diagnostic difficulty in integration space skyrocketed.
 Both time to market and cognitive load were unacceptably high. `🤯`